Evening Routine to Reduce Stress & Sleep Better

 Why I Needed an Evening Routine to Reduce Stress

-For the longest time, I didn’t have an intentional evening routine to reduce stress.
+For the longest time, I didn’t have an intentional evening routine.

 ✔ I would stay up late scrolling on my phone or watching random videos.